October 20th, 2021

 1st of November 2019 to a text cell with the content

-Pro tip 4: If you have empty cells in your column and you want them to be empty after you used e.g.
+Pro tip 4: If you have empty cells in your column, and you want them stay empty after using a function like

 LEFT(), you’ll need to check for these empty cells first.
 You can do so with the function